CortexIntelligentAutomation/docs/content/en/docs/2026.3/FAQs/change-logging-levels/change-block-logging.md

   * Response
   * Ssh Logs

-To change logging levels for block logging so that every block is logged when executed, the below PowerShell script can be used to make a REST call against your {{% ctx %}} platform.
+To change the Logging Level for Block Logging so that every block is logged when executed, the below PowerShell script can be used to make a REST call against your {{% ctx %}} platform.

 1. Run Windows PowerShell ISE as Administrator.
 1. Copy the following script into the PowerShell window: